 The problem with early symptoms of iron-deficiency anemia is you may not notice them; they tend to be quite mild.
 Per the American Society of Hematology, many don’t realize they have mild anemia until taking a routine blood test.
 Symptoms of moderate to more severe cases of iron-deficiency anemia may include:

-If low iron levels are a problem for you, you might want to consider trying an iron supplement.
+If low iron levels are a problem for you, you might want to consider talking to your doctor about iron supplementation.
 Iron supplements will make an impact more swiftly than a change in diet, making them the preferred treatment option in many cases.
 Supplements can be especially useful for those people who are prone to low iron levels, including:

 If you recognize yourself in any of these groups, you may be experiencing low iron levels.
 Consult with a medical professional to see if this problem applies to you.
 If it does, then an iron supplement may be your best bet for helping the problem.

 However, it’s important to only take iron supplements once they’ve been deemed necessary for your health.
-Otherwise, you may increase your iron intake beyond a healthy level, which creates its own set of problems, including problems with digestion and with absorbing nutrients in your gut.
+Otherwise, you may increase your iron intake beyond a healthy level, which creates its own set of problems, including problems with digestion and absorbing nutrients in your gut.
 Unnecessary use of iron supplements can result in more severe problems, too, including cell damage, organ failure, coma, or death.
 Side effects can happen to anyone, but are especially worrying for children.
+It is important to remember that not all iron supplements are meant for children.
+For example, Care/of supplements are for adults only.
 That’s why, again, it’s important to follow your healthcare provider’s dosage recommendations.

 If your goal is to treat iron-deficiency anemia, then the typical treatment is to take daily oral iron supplements for at least three months.
 Talk to a medical professional first, because some doctors may advise you to keep taking iron supplements even after hemoglobin levels have returned to normal.